Kong/docs.konghq.com/app/_src/mesh/features/signed-images.md

 Starting with {{site.mesh_product_name}} 2.7.4, Docker container images are now signed using `cosign` with signatures published to a Docker Hub repository.

-This guide provides steps to verify signatures for signed {{site.mesh_product_name}} Docker container images in two different ways:
+This guide provides steps to verify signatures for signed {{site.mesh_product_name}} Docker container images using:

-* A minimal example, used to verify an image without leveraging any annotations
-* A complete example, leveraging optional annotations for increased trust
+* An example, used to verify an image leveraging optional annotations for increased trust

-For the minimal example, you only need Docker image details, a GitHub repo name, and a GitHub workflow filename.

-For the complete example, you need the same details as the minimal example, as well as any of the optional annotations you wish to verify:
+For the example, you need Docker image details, a GitHub repo name, a GitHub workflow filename as well as any of the optional annotations you wish to verify:

 | Shorthand | Description | Example Value |
 |---|---|---|